sandhawke/social-context-cues/README.md

+'''(still pretty sketchy, lots to be done)'''

 This is a rough proposal for an approach to solving [Socially Acceptable Search (swicg/general/3)](https://github.com/swicg/general/issues/3).
-It's based the idea of content warnings, as soon in Mastodon and much earlier in [LiveJournal's lj-cut](http://www.livejournal.com/support/faq/75.html).
+It's based the idea of content warnings, as seen in Mastodon and much earlier in [LiveJournal's lj-cut](http://www.livejournal.com/support/faq/75.html).

 I'm framing the problem like this: